-Your portfolio likely includes several different financial assets, including stocks, mutual funds, ETFs and more.
-In addition to choosing a variety of investment strategies, you may use different brokerage firms to manage your accounts.
+Your portfolio likely includes several different assets, including stocks, mutual funds, ETFs and more.

 - The app is easy to set up and use

 - The app is completely free